- 04 May Off

-Snapper are about all year round, but many of the larger fish tend to turn up on the Gold coasts shallow reefs during the cooler months (may-September).
-The winter period offers good conditions for targeting snapper on the Gold coasts close reef systems, Westerly winds tend to flatten the seas giving favourable conditions for heading out a few miles to target these quality table fish.
+Snapper are about all year round.
+But many of the larger fish tend to turn up on the Gold coasts shallow reefs during the cooler months (may-September).
+The winter period offers good conditions for targeting snapper on the Gold coasts close reef systems.
+Westerly winds tend to flatten the seas.
+In turn giving favourable conditions for heading out a few miles to target these quality table fish.

-Snapper tend to be seasonal in their movements on the offshore reefs They usually spread out all over the place during the summer months, becoming a bit scarce with only the odd quality fish taken.
-As winter approaches they mostly move back towards the shallower water from 25m -60m deep.
+Snapper tend to be seasonal in their movements on the offshore reefs.
+They usually spread out all over the place during the summer months with most moving out to deeper water, becoming a bit scarce with only the odd quality fish taken.
+As winter approaches they mostly move back towards the shallower water from 25m -90m deep.

 By following these movement patterns it’s possible to target the fish more specifically.

 Knowing where the fish are most likely to be and when, is a big help in actually finding them.
 Recording this information and also remembering when and where good catches are taken is worth noting.

 Fishos who keep a diary, or maintain some kind of computer log can often look up details of how many fish were caught in previous years at given spots during a particular time frame.
 This detail is often similar year after year for the same locations.
 Maintaining good records will help you catch more quality Reds every season.

 Local knowledge required for Snapper fishing Gold coast

 Snapper love structure, they feed over various patches of reef, gravel or broken bottom and to target and catch them consistently, offshore anglers must know how to locate these areas.